zpconn/fiberbundle/README.md

 	}

     # Waste as many CPU cores as possible computing Fibonacci numbers.
+    # Note that the standard map function used here performs the computations in parallel
+    # in multiple fibers, but it blocks the current fiber until all the calculations
+    # complete and return results.

 	set lambda {{x} { return [fib $x] }}
 	send logger info "Starting map!"
 	set outputs [::fiberbundle::prelude::map $inputs $lambda]